Find Affordable College Courses

 San Marcos, TX

-Texas State University came in at #10 in this year’s edition of the Most Popular Legal Professions Master’s Degree Schools in the Southwest Region ranking.
-Located in the city of San Marcos, Texas State is a public school with a very large student population.
+With a ranking of #10, Texas State University did quite well on this year’s most popular schools for legal professions students working on their master’s degree.
+Located in the small city of San Marcos, Texas State is a public school with a very large student population.

 About 84% of the students majoring in legal professions at the school are women while 16% are male.